masonknight22/AAE560-GraphTheoryCalculations/README.md

 ![](degree.png)

-Clustering Coefficient calculated as follows:
+Clustering Coefficient for each node is calculated as follows:

 ![](cc.png)

 The probability of a new node being added to a network is based on the calculation for each node using the Barabasi-Albert formula:

 ![](baform.png)

 ![](newnode.png)
 ![](degreedist.PNG)
 ![](culmdegreedist.PNG)